Suniti-0020/Book-Store/README.md

 We welcome contributions from the community to enhance the project and make it even better.
 Here's how you can contribute:

 1. Fork the repository and clone it to your local machine.
+2. Then open a new terminal and in main folder write command 'npm i' .
+3. The 'cd client' and write again 'npm i'.
+4. Now move to the main folder 'cd ..' then to run the project write command 'npm run dev'.
-2. Create a new branch with a descriptive name: `git checkout -b feature/your-feature-name`.
+5. Create a new branch with a descriptive name: `git checkout -b feature/your-feature-name`.
-3. Make your changes and improvements.
+6. Make your changes and improvements.
-4. Commit your changes: `git commit -m "Add some feature"`.
+7. Commit your changes: `git commit -m "Add some feature"`.
-5. Push to the branch: `git push origin feature/your-feature-name`.
+8. Push to the branch: `git push origin feature/your-feature-name`.
-6. Submit a pull request, and we'll review your changes.
+9. Submit a pull request, and we'll review your changes.

 Please ensure your code follows the project's coding standards and conventions.